auraphp/Aura.Sql/README.md

 Usually you will need to incorporate user-provided data into the query.
 This means you should quote all values interpolated into the query text as a security measure to [prevent SQL injection](http://bobby-tables.com/).

-Although Aura Sql provides quoting methods, you should instead use value binding into prepared statements.
+Although Aura SQL provides quoting methods, you should instead use value binding into prepared statements.
 To do so, put named placeholders in the query text, then pass an array of values to bind to the placeholders:

     <?php
     // the text of the query